icegoat9/ssp8ee/README.md

 What if you want to add sprites?

-One method is to use the fact that key PICO8 data you see in the standard IDE (sprites, map, sound, and so on) are mapped to specific memory locations (see "Base RAM Memory Layout" in the manual).
+One method is to remember that key PICO8 data in the official IDE (sprites, map, sound, and so on) are mapped to specific memory locations (see "Base RAM Memory Layout" in the manual).
 This is the method some text-only 'tweetcarts' (or whatever we're calling them these days) take advantage of to create sprites.

 For example, these commands set pixel values in the memory location corresponding to sprite 1.
 I use this particular format of POKE4() because if you squint you can visualize the sprite from the hex values (caveat: byte pairs and pixels are swapped, so the sprite is horizontally flipped from what you might expect):